What is Scout?

 Is Scout supported?

-That being said we will be actively looking at issues discovered by users and try to respond and resolve them.
+We will be actively looking at issues discovered by users and try to respond and resolve them.

 What if I find an issue or have feedback?